'I heard the train, then I heard the shots:' LSU student found shot to death in car at Gov't St. railroad crossing

 The Baton Rouge Police Department said the victim, 21-year-old Allison Rice, was found shortly after 2 a.m. on Government Street, between I-110 and Park Boulevard.
 Investigators said she was shot multiple times.

-Rice's car was stopped at a railroad crossing and had multiple bullet holes in it when police found it, sources said.
+Rice's car was stopped at a railroad crossing on Government Street and had multiple bullet holes in it when police found it, sources said.

-Rice was stopped at the railroad crossing on Government Street when she was shot.

 "I heard the train, then I heard the shots," a witness told WBRZ Friday.